HubertKhouzam/Basic_Calculator/README.md

 Created using python and the tkinter library for the UI

-Calculator with the basic arthemtic operations
+Calculator with the basic arithmetic operations